Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Methodology

-As shown in Table~\ref{tab:question consider}, probability is the best bridge to connect different questions to the true labels.
-When the probabilities of classes are known, or at least can be predicted, the probabilities of answers to any question can be calculated or predicted.
-Consider a loss function $l_k(\cdot,\cdot)$ for each question $Q_k$ and then apply them to all information in $D=\{D_0,D_1,\dots,D_K\}$ by
+Probability serves as the natural bridge linking different questions to the true labels.
+When class probabilities are known or can be predicted, the probabilities of answers to any question can likewise be computed or estimated.
+Define $\Pr(a|q;\theta)$ to be the predicted probability of answer $a$ given realization $q$ and parameter $\theta$.